-Prior to participation in this study, the Investigator or Institution must obtain written approval from his/her Institutional Review Board (IRB).
+Prior to participation in this study, the Investigator must obtain written approval from his/her Institutional Review Board (IRB).
 This approval must be in the Investigator's name and a copy sent to Bleep ("Sponsor") along with the IRB approved Informed Consent Form (ICF) (if applicable) prior to the start of the study.
-The Investigator or designee must receive Bleep-Sponsored training prior to site activation.
 The Investigator is responsible for training all clinical staff to ensure adequate training is obtained prior to performing any data collection or study-related procedures.